Northern Virginia trolleys: South Arlington branch

-Constructed by the Washington, Arlington and Falls Church Railroad, the South Arlington branch of the Washington—Virginia Railway connected the railway's North Arlington and Rosslyn branches when traveling between Clarendon and Mt.
+In 1907, the Washington, Arlington and Falls Church Railroad constructed the South Arlington branch (or "Clarendon Cutoff") to connect the railway's North Arlington branch to the Washington, Alexandria, and Mount Vernon's Rosslyn branch.
+The place they met was called Mt.
 Vernon Junction.
+The route allowed riders to go directly from Clarendon into DC.
 After most of the Rosslyn branch closed in 1921, the South Arlington branch continued along the remaining route of that branch until it reached Arlington Junction, where it connected with the railway's Washington-Mount Vernon line.

 Eastbound trolleys using the branch while traveling to downtown Washington began their trips on the Fairfax line and entered the branch at Clarendon.
 The branch traveled from Clarendon southeast along the present route of Washington Boulevard and crossed the western boundary of the Arlington Reservation and Fort Myer.

 After entering the Fort, the South Arlington branch crossed the Fort Myer-Nauck line at Hatfield Junction.
 The branch then traveled south until leaving the Fort and other federal property within the Reservation when crossing the Reservation's southern boundary near the Fort's present South Gate.

 The branch then traveled east along the present route of Southgate Road, now immediately south of Henderson Hall, Fort Myer and Arlington National Cemetery.
 After passing the Cemetery's southeast corner, the branch reached Mt.
 Vernon Junction, where it joined the Rosslyn branch, which was originally a branch of the Washington, Alexandria and Mt.
 Vernon Electric Railroad.